LJPZebra/OLU/1P_Multicolor_Unit.md

 ### Sample holder

 * Install the [sample holder](CAD_models/SampleHolder.stl).
 This part is milled out of aluminium.
 You can download the [CAD step file of holder](CAD_models/SampleHolder.stp) here to send it to your milling service.
-* Place the [sample chamber](CAD_models/SampleChamber.stl) into the predefined opening of the sample holder.
-This part can be 3D printed.
+* 3D print the [sample chamber](CAD_models/SampleChamber.stl).
 You can download the [CAD step file of the sample chamber](CAD_models/SampleHolder.stp) here to send it to your 3D printing service.
+Clue with superclue two glass windows on both side.
+Place the sample chamber into the predefined opening of the sample holder.

 ![SampleHolder](https://user-images.githubusercontent.com/38736127/178137631-2c89b6cf-9c1a-4c7f-b7f9-2d27c1fac82d.png)

+### Now let's align the system
+* add water into the sample chamber